google/WebFundamentals/src/content/en/updates/posts/2016/02/devtools-digest-devtools-go-dark.markdown

   - devtools
   - digest
   - update
-description: "Learn how DevTools makes you type less with smarter Console autocomplete, how to edit @keyframe rules directly in the Styles pane, how to have fun with CSS Custom Variables and how to join the dark side."
+description: "Learn how DevTools makes you type less with smarter Console autocomplete, how to edit <code>@keyframe</code> rules directly in the Styles pane, how to have fun with CSS Custom Variables and how to join the dark side."
 featured_image: /web/updates/images/2016/02/devtools-digest/dark_theme.png
 ---

-<p class="intro">Learn how DevTools makes you type less with smarter Console autocomplete, how to edit @keyframe rules directly in the Styles pane, how to have fun with CSS Custom Variables and how to join the dark side.</p>
+<p class="intro">Learn how DevTools makes you type less with smarter Console autocomplete, how to edit <code>@keyframe</code> rules directly in the Styles pane, how to have fun with CSS Custom Variables and how to join the dark side.</p>

 ## A smarter autocomplete in your Console